aws-samples/column-level-lineage-for-amazon-quicksight/README.md

-# Amazon Quicksight Column Lineage
+# Column Level Lineage for Amazon Quicksight

 This is the code repository for code sample used in AWS blog [Amazon Quicksight Column Lineage](https://aws.amazon.com/blogs/aws/)